alan-turing-institute/KnowledgeFlows/report/report.md

 The skill-relatedness matrices are used  to construct an undirected weighted network.
 This network can now be used to identify industry clusters.

-In this section the skill-relatedness networks built using the **flows** algorithm for the periods of 1997-2008 and 2009-2018 are discussed.
+In this Section the skill-relatedness networks built using the **flows** algorithm for the periods of 1997-2008 and 2009-2018 are discussed.
 The equivalent networks built with the **connection** algorithm are presented Annex \ref{Annex}.

 ### Network descriptors